2011 Guildford Borough Council election: Normandy

 Normandy elects one councillor.
 It is a rural ward to the west of Guildford, between Guildford town to its east and Ash and Aldershot to its west.

-Election results in Normandy can be more volatile in their electoral swings than is typically for rural wards in Guildford.
-In the 1980s, Normandy was the first ward, outside of Guildford town centre, to elect an SDP-Liberal Alliance councillor, in a full Guildford Borough Council election.
-In 1999, the Conservatives regained Normandy ward from the Liberal Democrats, whereas in the same 1999 election the Liberal Democrats not only comfortably held on to their seats in Guildford town and eastern part of the borough, but actually made net gains there.
-In the 2007 election, Conservative Diana Lockyer-Nibbs obtained over 77% of the vote, in Normandy, making it one of the safest seats in that election.
+Election results in Normandy can be more volatile in their electoral swings than is typical for rural wards in Guildford.
+In the 1980s, Normandy was the first ward, outside of Guildford town centre, to elect an SDP-Liberal Alliance councillor in a full Guildford Borough Council election.
+In 1999, the Conservatives regained Normandy ward from the Liberal Democrats, whereas in the same 1999 election the Liberal Democrats not only comfortably held on to their seats in Guildford town and the eastern part of the borough, but actually made net gains there.
+In the 2007 election, Conservative Diana Lockyer-Nibbs obtained over 77% of the vote in Normandy, making it one of the safest seats in the borough in that election.

-In 2011, Normandy, became a marginal again as Diana Lockyer-Nibbs, just defeated an independent candidate by 15 votes.
-That independent candidate campaigned on planning and traveller issues.
+In 2011, Normandy became a marginal as Diana Lockyer-Nibbs only just defeated an independent candidate by 15 votes.
+The independent candidate campaigned on planning and unauthorised traveller site issues and he later went on to fight and win the ward as the official Conservative candidate in subsequent elections.

 Normandy was the only ward in Guildford contested by an independent candidate in 2011.